sophifang/recipes-and-ratings-analysis/README.md

 \
 {insert double bar chart}\
 \
-From the pivot table and bar plot, we saw that the distribution of `steps` is similar whetehr or not `description` is missing.
+From the pivot table and bar plot, we saw that the distribution of `steps` is similar whether or not `description` is missing.
 However, to make it precise what we mean by "similar," we can run a permutation test comparing the following distributions:
   1. The distribution of `steps` when `description` is missing.
   2. The distribution of `steps` when `description` is not missing.